lexscience/Fruehe2024-Bacterioplankton/README.md

 ## Data storage and availability

 Raw sequencing data can be accessed in the Sequence Read Archive (SRA) of NCBI under PRJNA980126.
-Supplementary files and non-sequencing data are deposited in this GitHub repository, as well as in DRYAD ----enter link----- All code used to analyse and visualise data is stored in this GitHub repository.
+Supplementary files and non-sequencing data are deposited in this GitHub repository and on Dryad under DOI: 10.5061/dryad.vt4b8gv1k.
+All code used to analyse and visualise data is stored in this GitHub repository.

 ## Sequence data processing